Cherreads

 He had made a monumental leap in a single night.
 He suppressed his new power, the «Myriad Rivers Returning to the Sea Art» wrapping his presence once more, making him appear as a weak, Third Stage Body Tempering disciple to the outside world.

-He stood up, his bones settling with soft, powerful clicks.
-He felt an incredible, explosive strength coiled in his limbs, a strength that had no outlet.
-He had the power of a leviathan, but he didn't know how to fight.
-He could smash a boulder with a single punch, but in a real fight against a skilled opponent, he would be a clumsy giant.
+He stood up and his bones were settling with soft powerful clicks.
+He felt an incredible, explosive strength coiled in his limbs.
+A strength that had no outlet.
+He had the power of a young leviathan but he didn't know how to fight.
+He could smash a boulder with a single punch but in a real fight against a skilled opponent he would be a clumsy giant.

 He walked out of the grotto, leaving behind a revived batch of clams and a very confused Marsh-Drake.
-Brother Kai and the guards stared at him, their eyes wide with awe as they saw the healthy sheen on the clams in the pool behind him.
+Brother Kai and the guards were outside waiting for him, their eyes then looked behind him and they saw the healthy sheen on the clams in the pool behind him.

-Li Yu simply gave a tired, knowing smile.
+Li Yu simply gave a tired and knowing smile.
 "The principle of balance," he said, as if it were the most obvious thing in the world.
-"They will be producing pearls again within the week.
-And the quality should be… improved."
+"They should be producing pearls again within the week.
+And the quality should be… improved.
+We will have to revamp their environment now that they are healed.
+Some steady source of Yang energy for them in order to maintain balance.
+I will let you procure the said item for them."

-He left them to their shock and headed not for his residence, but for the library.
-He had a new, urgent need.
-His foundation was built.
+He then left them to clean up and restore everything to how it was.
+He was headed not for his residence but for the library.
+He had a new urgent need.
+His foundation was becoming stronger and stronger.
 Now, it was time to build an arsenal.
 He needed techniques.
-He needed to learn how to unleash the monster he had become.
+He needed to learn how to unleash the monster he was becoming.

 More Chapters